 Mandatory.
-This is the technical object name.
-When an object is newly created, you can edit the label and the object name will be generated automatically from the label (umlauts are omitted).
-Afterwards, the object name is never changed automatically but can be edited manually.
+This is the technical name of the activity.
+When an activity is newly created, you can edit the label and the activity name will be generated automatically from the label (special characters are omitted).
+Afterwards, the activity name is never changed automatically but can be edited manually.
 Allowed characters for names are:

-- letters (small or capital), but no umlauts
+- letters (small or capital), but no special characters

 - underscores

 - numbers

-The localized name of the element.
+The localized name of the activity.
 All languages which have been configured for the system are available and can be filled.
-In the Web Client of the engineer the description will be displayed according to the browser locale.
-If it is not available, the label will be displayed using the default locale.
+In the Web Client, the label is displayed according to the browser locale.
+If it is not available, the label of the default locale is shown.

-Figure 46: ConSol CM Process Designer - Localization for labels
+Figure 37: ConSol CM Process Designer - Localization for labels